hetida/hetida-designer/security-checks.md

 Hint: You may add `--severity HIGH,CRITICAL` to trivy commands below to further filter for only higher level vulnerabilities.

+There is a `.trivyignore.yaml` file to handle CVE exceptions.

 ## During Development